Python-SIP/sip/docs/api_14.rst

         the current interpreter view.

+.. c:function:: sipModuleState *sipGetImportedModuleState(const char *name)

+    This returns a pointer to the opaque module state of an imported module (i.e. one specified using the :directive:`%Import` directive).

+    :param name:
+        the name of the imported module.
+    :return:
+        the module state or ``NULL`` is returned (and an exception raised) if the name is not known.

 .. c:function:: int sipGetMethod(PyObject *obj, sipMethodDef *method)

     This checks to see if an object is a Python method object and, if so,